 StrongVPN is a no-logs provider, meaning it doesn’t store any details of what you do online, nor any identifying information like IP addresses or timestamps.
 So if I torrent something while connected, StrongVPN keeps no record of it.

 I had no issues using BitTorrent to download files through StrongVPN.

 We have a full list of VPNs recommended for torrenting here.

 StrongVPN is based in the USA, which might put off some prospective users worried about the NSA and FBI spying on them.
 That being said, StrongVPN says it does not store any traffic or connection logs of any kind.
 If a government or other entity requests customer activity data from StrongVPN, it will have no information to hand over.

-StrongVPN recommends using either the OpenVPN or IKEv2 protocol in the latest versions of its apps.
+StrongVPN recommends using either Wireguard or IKEv2 protocols in the latest versions of its apps.
 IKEv2 is growing in popularity across the industry, especially on mobile devices.
 IKEv2 can get connected and reconnect very quickly, and doesn’t suffer from any known security vulnerabilities.
-If you want a solid open-source protocol, however, then go with OpenVPN.

 StrongVPN’s new apps use the following security parameters with OpenVPN in TLS mode: